salmanshaikh733/Shopify-Technical-Challenge-2022/Shopify-Technical-Challenge2022-BackEnd-master/README.md

 The backend server was implemented in the Java 8 Language, using the Spring Boot Framework v2.6.2 The backend server is an Apache Tomcat Server running on Port 8080.

+To add and use the Java 8 or 1.8, Do the following,

+`Ctrl+Alt+Shift+S`

+Click the SDK drop down menu, Choose "Add SDK" then click Download JDK

+A new window should appear, select from the versions drop down menu version "1.8"

+From the vendor drop down choose "Eclipse Temurin (AdoptOpenJDKHotSpot)"

+Download this JDK to wherever you want.

 IDE used by me was JetBrains Intellij Ultimate Edition however since the ultimate edition is not free, it is possible to run just using, Intellij Community
 Edition.
 [Intellij Community Edition](https://www.jetbrains.com/idea/download/#section=windows)